sfc-gh-aschneider/snowflake_fivetran_dbt/Snowflake.md

 #### Create a database, schema and tables for the dbt tutorial

 Once logged into your Snowflake account:
 - select _Worksheets_ in the ribbon.
-You can either copy the contents of [snowflake-dml.sql](/Snowflake/snowflake-dml.sql) and paste it into a worksheet in the Snowflake UI, or click the down arrow next to the new worksheet *+* sign, select _Load Script_, and open `snowflake-dml.sql`.
+You can either copy the contents of [dml_snowflake.sql](/Snowflake/dml_snowflake.sql) and paste it into a worksheet in the Snowflake UI, or click the down arrow next to the new worksheet *+* sign, select _Load Script_, and open `dml_snowflake.sql`.

+The script follows best practices for [using dbt with Snowflake](https://community.snowflake.com/s/article/Use-Case-How-We-Configure-Snowflake-at-Fishtown-Analytics) from the makers of dbt, [Fishtown Analytics](https://fishtownanalytics.com).

 - Run all commands in the script.
-The script assumes you have a warehouse named _load_wh_ already created.
+If you are unable to use the accountadmin role to create new users and roles, you can simply create the raw tables and adjust the configuration script accordingly.